 Swiss German is the dialect of Switzerland, naturally.
 Since French and Italian are also official languages of Switzerland, this German dialect is much different than the others.
 The neighbouring languages certainly made their impression on the pronunciation.
 Understanding the Swiss-German dialect is difficult, even for German speakers from other regions.

-Bavaria is in southeastern German, and Bayerisch is very similar to standard German when written, but differs in many pronunciations of vowels.
-All children are taught standard German in school and people in Bavaria can read, write and understand standard German, though they often have little opportunity to speak it.
-For this reason standard German/Hochdeutsch is often called Schriftdeutsch, or “written German” in this region.
+Bavaria is in Southeastern Germany, and Bayerisch is very similar to standard German when written, but differs in the pronunciation of vowels.
+Everyone in Bavaria can read, write, and understand standard German.
+But, they rarely have the opportunity to speak it.
+This is why standard German/Hochdeutsch earned the nickname “Schriftdeutsch” or “written German” in this region.

 Saxony is a state in the eastern region of Germany, thus Säschsisch is primarily spoken in the east.
 It is fairly similar linguistically to standard German and other dialects, but it has an accent that many German speakers have strong feelings about (like how many Brits dislike American accents).

 Berlin is the capital of Germany.
 With its rich history and booming art scene it’s grown into an international hub.
 So, the accent that the Berlin dialect represents is slowly fading away.
 As the modernization of Berlin makes it a global city, only a few people live there for their entire lives.
 The prominence of standard German in education also diminishes from its popularity.

 8. Pennsylvania “Dutch” (Pennsilfaanisch Deitsch)